EddieChoCho/tech_notes/Java/High-PerformanceJavaPersistence.md

 		* Most ORM tools, such as Hibernate, offer application-level optimistic locking, which automatically integrates the row version whenever a record modification is issued.

 #### 7.5 Read-only transactions
-* The JDBC Connection defines the setReadOnly(boolean readOnly)⁷ method which can be used to hint the driver to apply some database optimizations for the upcoming read-only transactions.
+* The JDBC Connection defines the setReadOnly(boolean readOnly) method which can be used to hint the driver to apply some database optimizations for the upcoming read-only transactions.
 * This method shouldn’t be called in the middle of a transaction because the database system cannot turn a read-write transaction into a read-only one (a transaction must start as read-only from the very beginning)
 * Oracle
-	* According to the JDBC driver documentation the database server does not support read-only transaction optimizations.
+	* According to the JDBC driver documentation the database server does not support read-only transaction optimizations.
 	* Even when the read-only Connection status is set to true, modifying statements are still permitted, and the only way to restrict such statements is to execute the following SQL command:

 	```